-Step 9: If the simulator software is not running or no response, you need to install the libpng package.
+Step 3: If the simulator software is not working, you need to install the libpng package.

-Step 10: Run the following commands to download and install libpng for Linux Mint 19.
+Step 4: Run the commands below to download and install the libpng file for Linux Mint 19.

 dpkg -i libpng12-0_1.2.50-2+deb8u3_amd64.deb

-Step 11: Now try running the Cisco simulator software on the terminal again, and this time you will see it running smoothly!
+Step 5: Now try to run the Cisco simulator software on the terminal again and you will see it works fine this time!

 1. How to Install Packet Tracer in Ubuntu